RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 (usually the case for most DFT, HF and MP2 methods but rarer for e.g. WFT methods like CCSD(T)).

 We will here run QM/MM geometry optimization using the ORCATheory interface and will choose the DFT-composite method r2SCAN-3c as our QM-level.
-We will first choose a small active region that consists only of the QM-region.
+We will first choose a small active region that consists only of the QM-region (17 atoms + 4 linkatoms).
 This means that we don't have to worry too much about what happens at the MM-level since the whole MM-region is frozen and will interact with the QM-region via electrostatic embedding (MM pointcharging polarizing the QM electron density), short-range Lennard-Jones interactions (MM atoms interacting with QM atoms via the Lennard-Jones parameters defined) as well as via the bonded terms occurring at the QM and MM boundary.